-TASCAM DR-40 Handheld 4-Track Recorder (Discontinued)
+TASCAM DR-40 Handheld 4-Track Recorder (Discontinued in North America)

 The TASCAM DR-40 is a solid handheld recorder that offers 4-track recording and adjustable microphones, its internal mics are adjustable from XY to AB position.